DarshanSamuel/Sentinel-Edge/finetuned_models/README.md

+# Gemma 2 (2B -it) GGUF Model Files

-# Since the finetuned Gemma 2 (2b -it) model GGUF Files have a large size and cannot be directly uploaded in GitHub, I have inserted links to my Google Drve Folder, where the model fils are uploaded.
+## Since the finetuned Gemma 2 (2b -it) model GGUF Files have a large size and cannot be directly uploaded in GitHub, I have inserted links to my Google Drve Folder, where the model fils are uploaded.
 They can be downloadeda dn directly implemented in the inference scripts

 ## There are 4 GGUF Format model files suitable for different types of host machines